lexicalunit/dotfiles/bin/README.md

                                      %/youtube-dl/config.txt on Windows)
     --flat-playlist                  Do not extract the videos of a playlist, only list them.

+  Network Options:
+    --proxy URL                      Use the specified HTTP/HTTPS proxy.
+Pass in an empty string (--proxy "") for direct connection
+    --socket-timeout SECONDS         Time to wait before giving up, in seconds --source-address IP              Client-side IP address to bind to (experimental) -4, --force-ipv4                 Make all connections via IPv4 (experimental) -6, --force-ipv6                 Make all connections via IPv6 (experimental)

   Video Selection:
+    --playlist-start NUMBER          playlist video to start at (default is 1) --playlist-end NUMBER            playlist video to end at (default is last) --playlist-items ITEM_SPEC       playlist video items to download.
+Specify indices of the videos in the playlist seperated by commas like: "--playlist-items 1,2,5,8" if you want to download videos indexed 1, 2, 5, 8 in the playlist.
+You can specify range: "--playlist-items 1-3,7,10-13", it will download the videos at index 1, 2, 3, 7, 10, 11, 12 and 13.
-    --playlist-start NUMBER          playlist video to start at (default is 1) --playlist-end NUMBER            playlist video to end at (default is last) --match-title REGEX              download only matching titles (regex or caseless sub-string) --reject-title REGEX             skip download for matching titles (regex or caseless sub-string) --max-downloads NUMBER           Abort after downloading NUMBER files
+    --match-title REGEX              download only matching titles (regex or caseless sub-string) --reject-title REGEX             skip download for matching titles (regex or caseless sub-string) --max-downloads NUMBER           Abort after downloading NUMBER files